Buy or Sell Autohome Inc. (ATHM) Stock Now | Don't Try to Be a Top Gun

 Citigroup gave a rating of “Neutral” to ATHM, setting the target price at $52 in the report published on August 03rd of the previous year.

-Volatility was left at 5.86%, however, over the last 30 days, the volatility rate increased by 4.68%, as shares sank -21.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -18.40% lower at present.
+Volatility was left at 6.12%, however, over the last 30 days, the volatility rate increased by 6.77%, as shares surge +3.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.10% lower at present.

-During the last 5 trading sessions, ATHM fell by -7.14%, which changed the moving average for the period of 200-days by -70.42% in comparison to the 20-day moving average, which settled at $30.24.
-In addition, Autohome Inc. saw -7.36% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ATHM rose by +6.62%, which changed the moving average for the period of 200-days by -66.78% in comparison to the 20-day moving average, which settled at $29.66.
+In addition, Autohome Inc. saw 2.65% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ATHM